cgwire/kitsu/admin-modules/README.md

 ## Task Type
 Task Types correspond to the different steps of your production pipeline.
 A click on + Add Task Type button, displays this dialog box :
---Name : *string*, the label of your task type;
+* Name : input a *string* defining the label of your task type;
---Priority : *number*, the range of the column displayed in production web pages;
+* Priority : input a *number* correponding to the range of the column displayed in production web pages;

 ## Task Status